sparrowcode/sparrowcode.io-content/en/tutorials/tipkit.md

 `datastoreLocation` is the data store of the tips.
 It can be:

-- `.applicationDefault` — default location, available only to the application
+- `.applicationDefault` — default location, available only to the app
-- `.groupContainer` — through a group, available between targets
+- `.groupContainer` — through appgroup, available between targets
-- `.url` — show your path
+- `.url` — set your path

 The default is `.applicationDefault`.

 # Creating a Tip

 The `Tip` protocol determines the content and when to show the tip.
-Picture and subheading are optional:
+Image and subtitle are optional:

 ```swift
 struct FavoritesTip: Tip {